32 Types of Black Birds in Florida You Can See

 Bobolink Perched On Grass Stem Showing Black Body White Back And Yellow Cap

 The Bobolink Is A Rare Visitor To Florida Mostly Seen During Migration.
 Males Have Striking Black And White Plumage With A Yellow Patch On The Back Of The Head While Females And Young Birds Are More Brownish.
-Unlike The Bold Grackles Or Crows Bobolinks Prefer Grasslands Meadows And Farmlands Where They Can Feed On Seeds And Insects.
+Unlike The Bold Grackles Or Crows Bobolinks Prefer Grasslands Meadows And Farmlands Where They Can Feed On Seeds And Insects Making Them Unique Among Black Birds In Florida.

 Their Song Is A Cheerful Mix Of Bubbly Notes Often Described As Sounding Like A Stream Of Water.
 In Florida Birdwatchers May Spot Bobolinks In Spring Or Fall As They Travel Between North And South America.
 They’re Considered Rare Black Birds In Florida Compared To More Common Species But Spotting One Is A Special Reward For Patient Observers.
-Their Long Journeys And Lively Songs Make Them A Fascinating Species To Learn About.
+Their Long Journeys And Lively Songs Make Them A Fascinating Member Of The Many Black Birds In Florida.

 Brewer’s Blackbird